 UPDATE: Of course, as several commenters have pointed out, these costumes aren’t at all historically accurate.
 Instead they exoticize a stereotyped notion of the traditional Japanese person.

-Via Racialicious.Lisa Wade is a professor of sociology at Occidental College.
+Via Racialicious.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.